 The Board consisting of 13 members is the directing body of the AECM.

-Chairman of the Board is Mr. Mihhail Kõlvart (Mayor of Tallinn City).
+President of the board is Mr. Mihhail Kõlvart (Mayor of Tallinn City).

-– Mr. Mihkel Juhkami (Chairperson of Rakvere City Council),
+– Mr. Mihkel Juhkami (Chairman of Rakvere City Council),

 – Mr. Urmas Klaas (Mayor of Tartu City).